 Digital multimeters long ago replaced needle-based analog meters due to their ability to measure with greater accuracy, reliability and increased impedance.
 Fluke introduced its first digital multimeter in 1977.

 Digital multimeters combine the testing capabilities of single-task meters—the voltmeter (for measuring volts), ammeter (amps) and ohmmeter (ohms).
-Often they include a number of additional specialized features or advanced options.
-Technicians with specific needs, therefore, can seek out a model targeted for particular tasks.
+Often, they include several additional specialized features or advanced options.
+Technicians with specific needs, therefore, can seek out a model targeted to meet their needs.

-The face of a digital multimeter typically includes four components:
+The face of a multimeter typically includes four components:

 - Display: Where measurement readouts can be viewed.